canonical/checkbox/checkbox-ng/docs/manpages/plainbox-job-units.rst

         test's outcome.
 This is essentially a manual job with a command.
      :attachment: jobs whose command output will be attached to the test report or submission.
-     :local: a job whose command output needs to be in :term:`Checkbox` job format.
+     :local: a job whose command output needs to be in Checkbox job format.
 Jobs output by a local job will be added to the set of available jobs to be run.
      :resource: A job whose command output results in a set of rfc822